-2.2 Interaction between short-sale constraints and dispersion in opinion

-Another factor that Miller (1977) attributes to overvaluation is high divergence in opinion.
-Scherbina (2001) uses dispersion in analysts' earnings forecasts (IBES) as a proxy for divergence in opinion and shows that the highest dispersion in opinion portfolio earns lower average return than the lowest dispersion in opinion portfolio.
+2.2 Interaction between short-sale constraints and dispersion in opinion lower average return than the lowest dispersion in opinion portfolio.
 Chen et al. (2002) use breadth of ownership as a proxy for divergence in opinion and find that when few mutual fund managers have long positions in a given stock (low breadth of ownership), prices are high relative to fundamentals and that when the breadth decreases, subsequent returns decline.
 Danielsen and Sorescu (2001) contend that exchange-traded options mitigate short-sale constraints and examine the effects of option listings on the prices of underlying securities.
-They consider four measures of dispersion in investors' belief6.
+They consider four measures of dispersion in investors' belief.
 Their results generally support the conjecture that stock options mitigate the short-sale constraints that would otherwise lead to overvaluation.
 Diether et al. (2002) show that stocks with higher dispersion in analysts' earnings forecasts earn significantly lower future returns than otherwise similar stocks.
 Such results suggest that disagreement in investors' opinion is priced at a discount as we would expect under Miller's hypothesis.
 Previous studies on the overpricing hypothesis do not consider the interaction of short-sale constraints and differences in opinion simultaneously - i.e. they do not examine the central theme of Miller's hypothesis.
-In this paper, we test for the implications of such an interaction on momentum returns.
+This paper tests for the implications of such an interaction on momentum returns.
 We hypothesise that 'momentum profits are high when both short-sale constraints and divergence in investors' opinion are high'.